Debt Management Program FAQ

 A debt management program consolidates unsecured debt, regardless your credit score.
 It rolls unsecured debts into one monthly payment and reduces the interest rates so you pay off the principal faster.
 The savings over the life of a debt management program is typically 30-50 percent of what you would pay on your own with high interest rates.

 You can find out more about how a debt management program works here or you can call to speak to a certified financial counselor.
 In the meantime, the questions below are the most common questions we receive.
 If you’re struggling with high-interest debt payments, we may be able to help.
-Take a free debt and budget analysis now to see where you stand.

 Q: Who do I owe once I’ve enrolled in a debt management program?